XraySpectroscopy/XASDataLibrary/doc/website.rst

 The data in xaslib contains several kinds of information, but the most important of these is the *XAS Spectrum*.
-This contains an XAS spectrum :math:`\mu(E)`, which is to say arrays of numbers for *Energy* and *Absorbance*, and a set of *meta-data* that goes along with each spectrum to help describe it the important details needed to use these data.
-The full details of what metadata is stored and how will be given in :ref:`database`, and the emphasis here will be on using the web library.
+This contains an XAS spectrum :math:`\mu(E)`, which is kept as arrays of numbers for *Energy* and *Absorbance*, and a set of *meta-data* that goes along with each spectrum to help describe the important details needed to use these data.
+The full details of what metadata is stored and how will be given in :ref:`database`, and the emphasis in this section will be on using the web library.

 Clicking on any of the spectra listed in the Spectrum Table, such as shown in the Figure for :ref:`web_fig2`, will bring up a page with information